 - 1/2 teaspoon baking powder

 - 1/2 teaspoon salt

 - 1 cup butter softened

 - 1 ½ cups sugar

-- In a small bowl whisk flour, baking soda, baking powder, and salt.
+- In large mixing bowl, combine flour, baking soda, baking powder, and salt.
 Set aside.